dialvare/MicroShift-OSTreeSystems-blog/README.md

 sudo tar -xf openshift-client-linux.tar.gz -C /usr/local/bin oc kubectl
 ````

 Finally, let's move the *kubeconfig* file to the default location to avoid scaling permissions.
-Note that we don't need to install Podman because it's already part of the *rpm-ostree* entity:
+Note that we don't need to install *podman* because it's already part of the *rpm-ostree* entity:

 ```
 mkdir ~/.kube